 Enjoy breakfast at the Quito Polo Club before transferring out to the Quito Airport for your flight to Baltra Airport on the the Galapagos island of Santa Cruz.

-The Galapagos Safari adventure begins after you meet your bi-lingual naturalist guide at the airport or dock.
+The Galapagos Safari adventure begins after meeting your bi-lingual naturalist guide at the airport or dock.
 Galapagos Safari Camp receive complimentary access to the VIP arrival section of the Baltra Airport.
 Guests and baggage in tow, the journey begins; traveling by private transport from the arid zone through the transitional zone, into the lush highlands of Santa Cruz.
-The first stop is Los Gemelos or the Twins; two overgrown, lava tunnels that formed massive sink holes when they collapsed.
+The first stop is Los Gemelos or the Twins; two overgrown lava tunnels that formed massive sink holes when they collapsed.
 The larger of the twins is 2,300 feet deep and almost 1,300 feet wide!
 On a short hike around the rim, your guide will point out the birds of the endemic Scalesia forest such as Galapagos doves and eight species of Charles Darwin’s finches.
 From Los Gemelos the day takes you to a tortoise reserve.
 The reserves of Santa Cruz are home to Giant tortoises with domed shells and short necks to accommodate the environment of the island.
 The many trails of the highlands, including those around the camp, lead to sightings of the reluctant giants resting in ponds and slowly traversing the land.
 Keep a look out for short-eared owls, if you are lucky they can be spotted in the trees dotting the landscape.
 Elsewhere in the highlands are elaborate, underground lava tubes, created centuries ago by the Santa Cruz volcano.
 The tubes formed when the lava at the surface cooled, insulating the molten lava underneath.
 As the lava flowed, it left these tubes in its wake.

 Some of the tunnels on Santa Cruz go for miles and are 60 feet high.
-Local folklore says that they were used by pirates to hideout and store supplies.
+Local folklore says that they were used by pirates to hide out and store supplies.
 Descend into the caves for a mysterious look into the island’s formation, following a lit path with your guide through cavernous tunnels dating back at least one million years.
-The experience can be daunting in spots where the tubes get narrow, but it’s a worthwhile trek into the geological past of the island.
+The experience can be daunting in spots where the tunnels get narrow, but it’s a worthwhile trek into the geological past of the island.
 After stopping for lunch, the group makes way back to the camp.
-Enjoy a sunset cocktail on our lookout, and a four-course, tapasinspired meal in the main lodge before retiring for the evening.
+Enjoy a sunset cocktail on the lookout, and a four-course, tapas-inspired meal in the main lodge before retiring for the evening.
 How to Get There This is a full day trip starting when you meet your guide and finishing when the group arrives at the camp for sunset cocktails and dinner.
 A naturalist guide accompanies you while traveling by private transportation.

 Overnight at Galapagos Safari Camp (B, L, D)